OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 The Pittsburgh Independent Film Festival was started by Pittsburgh native Ronald Quigley Director /Actor/ Filmmaker who now lives in Los Angeles.
 Ronald's love of his hometown led to the creation of the first annual PIFF in 2010.
 With Pittsburgh (in June) as the perfect back drop The Pittsburgh Independent Film Festival is the perfect place to network with fellow film makers and Hollywood insiders that we have on-board.

 We will screen 12 hours a day and show more submissions than most other film festivals.
-In 2012 we accepted 48 films, in 2013 we accepted 60 films, in 2014 we accepted 63 films, and in 2015 we accepted 64 films, in 2016 we accepted 71 films, so you as a film maker have a better chance of acceptance into our festival.
+In 2012 we accepted 48 films, in 2013 we accepted 60 films, in 2014 we accepted 63 films, and in 2015 we accepted 64 films, in 2016 we accepted 71 films, in 2017 we accepted 59 films, so you as a film maker have a better chance of acceptance into our festival.
 Sometimes a very good film never sees the big screen because the competition is great and the festival only has a limited venue.
 Our goal is to present as many quality films as possible over a 3 day period.

 If you are accepted to screen at our festival you will receive an "OFFICIAL SELECTION" Plaque.
 We've been told by some film maker's that it's better in quality than most festivals give out to their winners.